Shoot the cute

 “All the boys are dying to meet Melissa.”

 Director: Jim Sotos / Writer: Erwin Goldman / Cast: Bo Hopkins, Susan Strasberg, Patrick Macnee, Don Stroud, Dana Kimmell, Aleisa Shirley, Don Shanks, Steve Antin, Sharon Farrell, Logan Clarke, Michael Pataki.

 Body Count: 6

-Bo Hopkins is the local sheriff and freakin’ Dana Kimmell (!) is his goody-goody daughter who keeps finding bodies and somehow immersing herself into the centre of things.
-They’re both annoyingly cute.
-So much so they keep saying “don’t be cute”, “no, you’re being cute.”
+Bo Hopkins is the local sheriff and Dana is his mystery-obsessed goody-goody daughter who keeps finding bodies and somehow immerses herself into the centre of things in true Angela Lansbury fashion.
+They, and her brother Hank, are all annoyingly cute.
+So much so they keep saying “don’t be cute”, “no, you’re being cute,” and various other variants thereof.
 After the 43rd time Kimmell says it, I wanted Jason to appear and lop off her head as promised.

 She’s initially jealous of Melissa, blames her for a death and calls her a selfish bitch, then five seconds later is her new BFF, one of many topsy-turvy things the film throws at us.

 Despite all of the victims being male in accordance with the wackadoo’s motive, Sweet Sixteen doesn’t shy away from its skeezy elements, showing the apparently 15-year-old Melissa full frontally nude in the shower.
 Yes, the actress was of age, but still… you’re pretty much asking the audience to believe they’re perving over a minor!?
 Kinda gross.

 The identity of the killer is no great surprise and a strange afterthought of a motive is revealed at the same juncture; It’s functional but, like the film as a whole, not especially interesting beyond a rather exceptional cast roster.